schematicdnb/React-ToDo-List/README.md

 # To Do App

-This is an adaptation of @jamezmca's To reactjs-todolist: https://github.com/jamezmca/reactjs-todolist using React + Vite.
+This is an adaptation of: https://github.com/jamezmca/reactjs-todolist using React + Vite.

 Additional features added: